 In Synapse, your hardware system is referred to as the 'rig' and it is remembered each time you open the software.
 The first time you launch the software, the Rig Editor is displayed automatically.
 You only need to edit the rig if your physical hardware configuration changes.

 Configuring the rig starts with letting Synapse detect your system devices.
 Make sure your TDT hardware is set-up, connected, and powered on before using the Detect button to begin configuring the rig.

 Click on a detected device to show configuration settings.

 |Rig Editor: SIM IZV Selected|

-You can also enable or disable devices to control whether they are automatically added to the Processing Tree in new experiments.
-Only enabled devices are added by default.
+You can enable or disable devices to control whether they are automatically added to the Processing Tree in new experiments.
+For example, if you aren't using electrical stimulation on most experiments then you might want to disable the checkbox.
 Disabled devices can still be added later and enabled manually in the Processing Tree.
 See Disabled Devices and the Processing Tree for more information.

 Adding a Device

 The UDP interface, a USB Camera, and RA (Medusa) amplifiers are examples of devices that might be part of your system, but can't be detected by Synapse.
 These devices can be added to the rig manually using the RZ shortcut menu.
 Right-click your system's processor device (such as RZ2 or RX8) and select the device from the menu.